Lixhr/Greffe/README.md

 ### 5. Apply patches

 Press `Shift+P`.
 Greffe compiles all handlers, resolves addresses, and writes the patches directly into IDA.

-Patched instructions are highlighted by type.
+> [!WARNING]
+> Ensure your project is saved before applying patches.

 ---